 Undergraduate Internship Course

-Internship Director: Dr. Helen Rose Ebaugh
+Internship Director: Dr. T. Xavia Karner

-The Sociology Department at the University of Houston offers an undergraduate internship in an effort to enhance the sociological education of students and provide them with experiences and skills that may improve their employment opportunities after graduation.
+The Department of Sociology at the University of Houston offers an undergraduate internship in an effort to enhance the sociological education of students and provide them with experiences and skills that may improve their employment opportunities after graduation.
 The Department hopes that the internship will serve to demonstrate to community organizations and agencies the skills of our students and their potential value as employees.

 - Sociology major or minor

 - Six hours from SOC 3300, SOC 3400, or SOC 3401